servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 ---

-4 Not all receive the inheritance
+IV - Not all receive the inheritance

 Just as a human will may name specific heirs while others receive nothing, the New Testament distributes its inheritance only to those who believe: